codio-content/OCR_J276_1.6_Systems_Security/.guides/content/Introduction-29cd.md

 ### Active attack

 An active attack can be easily detected as the hacker will normally be using aggressive methods such as malware and several other viruses.
-Firewall and up to date anti-virus software can help prevent against this type of threat.
+Firewalls and up to date anti-virus software can help prevent against this type of threat.

 ### Insider attack